-Matthew Turner will be racing for the first time in this exciting annual San Francisco Bay classic boat tradition!
+Matthew Turner will be racing for the second time in this exciting annual San Francisco Bay classic boat tradition!
 Watch the professional crew sail the ship, trimming for speed and tactically navigating the ship to round the marks as quickly as possible.
-The crew’s focus will be on boat speed and performance so there may be salt spray, & windy or choppy conditions.
 Other classic ships and smaller boats racing in their respective fleets can be seen on the race course.
-Sandwich lunch and non alcoholic beverages are included.
+A Sandwich lunch, snacks and non alcoholic beverages are included.
 The end time may be before or after 3:30 depending on the time it takes to sail the course.

 Matthew Turner is a 132’ wooden brigantine, built in Sausalito, CA, launched in 2017 and sailing the Bay since 2020.
 She is an unique educational platform, serving students of all ages in Seamanship, Marie Science, Nautical History and Team Building instruction.
 Contact us to arrange an educational sail for a group.

 Matthew Turner is docked at the US Army Corps of Engineers Bay Model Visitor Center at 2100 Bridgeway in Sausalito, CA. Access to the pier is via Marinship Way.

 Free parking is available in the US Army Corps of Engineer Bay Model Visitor Center lot.
 There will be an escort to walk you down the pier past the gate.
 Parking is limited in the Bay Model parking lot due to Sea Trek Kayaking and the Bay Model being busy in the mornings and early afternoons.
 Spillover parking is available on Bridgeway (non metered all day spots) and along Liberty Ship Way in front of #10 Libertyship Way in the yellow zones .